Dani Pacheco: Later career

 On 2 September 2013, Pacheco joined Spanish second division side AD Alcorcón on permanent basis.

 Pacheco left Alcorcón at the end of the 2013–14 season and signed for Real Betis on 11 July 2014.
 He appeared in 23 matches during the campaign, as his side returned to La Liga after a one-year absence.

 On 28 July 2015, Pacheco was loaned to Deportivo Alavés in the second division, for one year.
 After again achieving top level promotion, he moved to Getafe CF on 23 July of the following year, also in a temporary deal.

 Pacheco achieved a third consecutive top tier promotion with Geta, and was bought outright on 3 July 2017.
 On 15 August of the following year, he signed a three-year contract with Málaga CF in the second division.

 Pacheco was one of the eight first team players released by Málaga on 3 October 2020, due to a layoff.
 The following 1 February, he signed a short-term contract with fellow second division side UD Logroñés.
 Pacheco was released in June 2021 following the expiration of his contract.

 Pacheco signed for Aris Limassol on 25 August 2021 as a free agent and was released by the club on 31 January 2022.

 On 10 March 2022, he joined Polish club Górnik Zabrze until the end of the season.
+Pacheco left the club at the end of his contract in June 2024.

+On 16 July 2024, Pacheco moved to Polish second-tier club Wisła Płock on a one-year deal, with a one-year extension option, which was exercised in April 2025.